 Hi folks, I have just finished creating my first CakePHP component and I wanted to share it with the community.
 After I finish writing this article, I will be submitting it to CakePHP for inclusion.

 To help you understand how it is used, I read the contents of one of my articles into a string.
-I then proceed to extract a specific section that is contained within the code syntaxes that exist in the article.
+I then proceed to extract a specific section that is contained within the code syntaxes that exist in the article and it is important to truncate a string.

 <?php